Do we use our time EFFECTIVELY to produce results? Or do we get a lot done because we are EFFICIENT?

 EFFICIENT people have TO-DO LISTS that DO NOT necessarily focus on the relevance or importance of the tasks.
-The tasks on the list will be completed and more efficient people will get more tasks done.
+The tasks on the list will be completed, and more efficient people will complete more tasks.
 But at the end of the month the important tasks (the tasks that move their life forward) are not necessarily complete.
-And how much is there to show for the busy energy?
+And how much is there to show for their busy energy?

 Effective people have a clear end goal in mind and create micro-ambitions to achieve that goal.
 That is, they make a plan and then make a to-do list of the things that will make the most difference to achieving their business and life goals.

 EFFICIENT people START THE WORKING DAY GETTING THE TASKS DONE.
 They start each day with lots of energy and get tasks done one-at-a-time.
 They tend to focus on the smaller or easier tasks because they are the easiest to get done, and this strategy creates the impression that things are moving forward.